Pataclop/Movinyl/README.md

 See the [open issues](https://github.com/Pataclop/Movinyl/issues) for a list of proposed features and known issues.
 Please feel free to add to our roadmap.
 * Multithreading for pages.cpp
 * Reduce the number of scripts and instructions to make the experience more seamless
 * QRcode in pages
+* opetions in page
+* planche rework
+* one script to do it all
 * FASTER!

 <!-- CONTRIBUTING -->
 ## Contributing

 Any contributions you make are **greatly appreciated**.
-If you have any suggestions for our project or have coding experience and would like to join the project, please reach out to us!
+If you have any suggestions for our project or have coding experience and would like to join the project, please reach out to us at  project.movinyl@gmail.com!

-Do not hesitate to add your disks to this album, or send us your creations by mail ! (plus that would save us the time to re-process your movies)
+Do not hesitate to add your disks to this album, or send us your creations by mail or weTransfer or other. (that would save us the time to re-process some movies, and discover some others).
+Sharing is greatly appreciated.
 [google photo album](https://photos.app.goo.gl/TtnD8yMPEKirk46R6)
 (4000x4000 pixels, PNG files)